Nuzi: Middle Bronze

-The site showed occupation as far back as the late Uruk period.
-The city, then named Gasur, was founded in the third millennium during the time of the Akkadian Empire.
+but without architectural remains.
+A few cuneiform tablets from this era were found.

+Late Bronze

+Mitanni Period

 In the middle of the second millennium the Hurrians gained control of the town and renamed it Nuzi.
 The history of the site during the intervening period is unclear, though the presence of a few cuneiform tablets from Assyria indicates that trade with nearby Assur was taking place.

 After the fall of the Hurrian kingdom of Mitanni Nuzi went into gradual decline.
 Note that while the Hurrian period is well known from full excavation of those strata, the earlier history is not as reliable because of less substantive digging.
 The history of Nuzi is closely interrelated with that of the nearby towns of Eshnunna and Khafajah.